joeladam518/sutler/README.md

 # Sutler
-Scripts to provision a multitude of servers and computers
+Python CLI to provision a multitude of servers and computers